 If, this is coupled with other non-negligible problems, suicide is then a possible solution for the young person.

-One of the primary causes of suicide among young people is depression. to know more about depression you must read our article How-to find out if your teenager is battling depression?.
+One of the primary causes of suicide among young people is depression.

 Symptoms are the same as for adults.